Home » Guides » Mastering the Button Position: Tips and Strategies

 Of course, you still need to pay attention to the action on the table.
 If two raises are in front of you, you probably don’t want to call with an offsuit A-6.
 However, if there was a single raise, it might be a good idea to play back with such a hand.

 This way, you’re putting pressure on the initial raiser.
-They know they’ll have to play the entire hand out of position against you.
+They know they’ll have to play the entire hand out of position against you, per most preflop poker strategies.
 That’s how you leverage the button’s advantage.

 Adjust for Your Opponent’s Skill

-When you’re playing at low stakes, there are still players who don’t know as much as you.
+When you’re playing at low stakes, some players don’t know as much as you.
 Perhaps they just play for fun, so they don’t bother studying and optimizing their decisions.
 Of course, you can and should take advantage of that.

-However, once you start winning more, you’ll probably move to a stronger level of competition, playing for higher stakes.
-At that point, you should adjust to your opponent’s skill level.
+However, once you start winning more, you’ll probably move to a stronger level of competition and play for higher stakes.
+At that point, you should adjust your poker strategy to your opponent’s skill level, based on your observations.
 They’ll likely know you’re playing a wider range of hands from the button as they do the same thing.

 Always Pay Attention to Others

-When you’re having poker positions explained for the first time, it’s easy to focus on one thing at a time, forgetting about the bigger picture.
+When you’re having poker positions explained for the first time, it’s easy to focus on one thing and forget about the bigger picture.
 Having read this article, don’t wait for the button to come around and dive into action.
 It’s important to constantly pay attention to what’s going on around you.
+The best players focus on multiple levels of thinking in poker during each hand.

-As previously explained, your decisions should change based on other players’ actions.
+As previously explained, your decisions should change in response to other players’ actions.
 If you don’t know which players are tight and which are loose, the advantage of the button won’t help you as much.

-Thus, you should always note the playing style of your opponents, no matter which position you’re in.
+Thus, while considering the unwritten rules of poker, you should always note the playing style of your opponents, no matter which position you’re in.
 Once you pin down the patterns of a few players, you’ll be able to leverage that button position much more.

 Get in Position at BetMGM

-Now you know how to play on the button in poker, it’s time to put theory into practice.
-Register at BetMGM to get involved with dozens of cash tables and poker tournaments daily.
+Now you know how to play on the button in poker, it’s time to put your poker button strategy and theory into practice.
+Register at BetMGM to play poker with real money, with dozens of cash tables and poker tournaments daily.
+And don’t forget to use the BetMGM online poker welcome bonus to make the most of your first deposit.

 If you have the dealer button, you’re in the best position at the poker table.
 Learn how to take full advantage of such spots in this article.